 July 6: Uniti Group (UWL): $270 million non-renounceable 1-for-1.68 at $1.40 with no ability for retail shareholders to apply for additional shares and no compensation for non-participants.
 There was no disclosure about the level of take-up by existing institutions in the $152 million institutional offer, with the shortfall allocated at the offer price rather than through a bookbuild that maximised the price and generated some compensation for non-participants.
 The $118 million retail offer, which is bigger than usual comprising 43.7% of the overall offer, finished 58% or $69 million short despite never trading below the $1.40 offer price.
 The shortfall went to sub-underwriters selected by Uniti.
 Goldman Sachs and Merrill Lynch were the under-writers of a badly structured offer that diluted retail investors.
 3/10.

-July 3: Blackmores (BKL): $92 million placement at $72.50, an 8.1% discount to the last close of $78.85, followed by a capped $25m SPP with alternative VWAP pricing based on a 2.5% discount over both the last day and the last 5 days.
+July 3: Blackmores (BKL): $92 million placement at $72.50, an 8.1% discount to the last close of $78.85, followed by a capped $25m SPP with VWAP pricing based on a 2.5% discount over both the last day and the last 5 days.
 An unusually long offer period from June 3 until July 3 and then another unusual delay until July 15 for the SPP stock to trade.
-Largest shareholder Marcus Blackmore is not participating and will be diluted down to around 21.5%.
+Largest shareholder Marcus Blackmore didn't participate and was diluted down to around 21.5%.
 With around 18,000 shareholders, the theoretical maximum for the SPP is $540 million but retail are only being offered 4.63% of this amount and 21.3% of the overall $117 million raising.
 The placement outcome announcement committed to pro-rata for institutional component with some new shareholders coming in under board discretion based on alignment.
 Ended up receiving $77m in SPP applications and responded by lifting the cap from $25m to $49m with a pro rata scale back and a $1000 minimum allocation.
 Good transparency on 25% SPP participation rate.
 5/10.

 July 3: Kogan.com (KGN): $100m placement at $11.45, a 7.5% discount to the previous close, followed by $15m SPP at the same price with no VWAP alternative.
 Seems opportunistic given the company's cash balance and the recent run up in its share price.
 The executives were recently issued options at much cheaper prices.
 Was more than 30% in the money on the closing data so no surprise the offer was flooded with $115m in applications.
 The board only lifted the cap modestly by $5m to $20m, causing a $95 million refund equivalent to 82% of all applications.
 The scale back formula was pro-rata based size of holding with no minimum.
 There was a good table explaining the allocations in the SPP outcome announcement and participation hit 52%, a rare majority, as 6793 of the 13,015 eligible shareholders applied for SPP shares.
 4/10